-While it’s safe to assume surveying students of any age will bring about some of these frivolous requests, many students take a more thoughtful approach to surveys when they’re conducted appropriately, helping educators to see what’s important in their students’ world so they can institute better plans and goals, administer funding, and more.
+While it’s safe to assume surveying students of any age will bring about some of these frivolous requests, many students take a more thoughtful approach to surveys when they’re conducted appropriately and ask the right type of survey questions.
+This helps educators see what’s important in their students’ world so they can institute better plans and goals, administer funding, and more.

 Any educator can tell you that students are full of opinions, even if they don’t always want to hear them!
 But let’s look at some of the ways surveying students can become a powerful tool to help school administrators and educators collect valuable data.

 Educators are on the front lines when it comes to kids, but that doesn’t mean they always have insider information.
-Students, when surveyed correctly, can identify potential issues that administrators may be unaware of.
+Asking the right student survey questions can identify potential issues that administrators may be unaware of.
 They can then work to correct these issues before they become full-blown problems.

 Funding in many school districts remains down, resulting in teacher layoffs, higher classroom density, cuts in the arts and sports programs, and outdated books and teaching materials.
 While students may not always have the answer to finding budgetary support, their survey responses can be used to apply for funding through grants.